 Welcome to our practice!
-We provide state-of-the-art treatment to patients throughout the Providence metropolitan area, including neighboring towns of Cranston and East Greenwich.
+Our Warwick-based endodontist provides state-of-the-art treatment to patients throughout the Providence metropolitan area, including neighboring towns of Cranston and East Greenwich.
 We are excited to welcome you as a patient and look forward to serving your dental needs.
 We provide a warm and relaxing environment using modern dental technology.

 Call our office at 401-337-9150 or click the button below to inquire about our services or book an appointment.

 Our board-certified endodontist, Dr. Usman Fazli, is a highly skilled root canal specialist with over ten years of experience.
 He has treated thousands of patients.
 He is a Diplomate of the American Board of Endodontics and received his Fellowship in Endodontics from the Royal College of Dentists Canada.
 Dr. Fazli has lectured at dental societies and universities in Asia, Europe, and North America.

 Welcome to Our Practice

 More About Our Practice